CodeYourFuture/curriculum/common-content/en/module/js3/simplifying-element-creation/index.md

 In this example, we keep doing these three things:

 1. Create a new element (sometimes with a different tag name).
-2. Set that element's inner text (always to different values).
+2. Set that element's text content (always to different values).
 3. Appending that element to some parent element (sometimes a different parent).

 We could extract a function which does these three things.
 The things which are different each time need to be parameters to the function.